 In the first half of 2020 alone, over 36 billion records were exposed due to cyberattacks.
 Not only do data breaches reveal highly personal information, but they’re also expensive — on average, businesses lose over $200,000 from a cyberattack.
-Over 40% of these attacks are aimed at small businesses, the majority of which have no idea how to defend themselves.
+Cyber attacks on small businesses account for over 40% of all cybersecurity breaches, the majority of which have no idea how to defend themselves.

 Considering the pivotal role technology plays in daily business operations, small business owners should be aware of security measures commonly used to protect against cybercriminals.
 Here are some tips on how to fortify your network security and reduce the risk of a data breach.